Imaginativeone-JavaScript/Max-JavaScript-Section-08/Section-08-Notes.md

     const storedResults = testResults.slice(0, 2); // storedResults contents: [1, 5.3]

+    const storedResults = testResults.slice(2); // storedResults contents: [1.5, 10.99, -5, 10], index 2 to the end of the array

   - [ ] 190 08 Adding Arrays to Arrays with concat() | 02:23
   - [ ] 191 09 Rtrvg Idxes w indexOf() & lastIndexOf() | 03:47